MPTCDITR/ctc-website/src/content/blog/en/23-post.md

 1. Partner Institutions & Number of Scholarships

-Cambodia Academy of Digital Technology (CADT): 200 scholarships
+    - Cambodia Academy of Digital Technology (CADT): 200 scholarships

-Institute of Technology of Cambodia: 40 scholarships
+    - Institute of Technology of Cambodia: 40 scholarships

-Royal University of Phnom Penh: 30 scholarships
+    - Royal University of Phnom Penh: 30 scholarships

-National University of Management: 10 scholarships
+    - National University of Management: 10 scholarships

-Paragon International University: 20 scholarships
+    - Paragon International University: 20 scholarships

-American University of Phnom Penh (AUPP): 200 scholarships
+    - American University of Phnom Penh (AUPP): 200 scholarships

-2. Scholarship Benefits

-Scholarship recipients will receive the following benefits:
+2. Scholarship recipients will receive the following benefits:

-One laptop
+    - One laptop

-100% tuition coverage until completion of the bachelor’s degree (valued between USD 3,100 and 24,700)
+    - 100% tuition coverage until completion of the bachelor’s degree (valued between USD 3,100 and 24,700)

-Opportunities for high-paying jobs in ministries, institutions, or technology companies both locally and abroad
+    - Opportunities for high-paying jobs in ministries, institutions, or technology companies both locally and abroad

-Support and facilitation from MPTC to ensure successful completion of the 4-year program
+    - Support and facilitation from MPTC to ensure successful completion of the 4-year program

-3. Selection Criteria

-Applicants must undergo a competitive examination organized by the Scholarship Committee and meet the following conditions:
+3. Applicants must undergo a competitive examination organized by the Scholarship Committee and meet the following conditions:

-Must be students who passed the 2025 National High School Examination with grades A, B, or C
+    - Must be students who passed the 2025 National High School Examination with grades A, B, or C

-Must pass a competitive exam in Mathematics, Logical Reasoning, and English, as well as an oral interview
+    - Must pass a competitive exam in Mathematics, Logical Reasoning, and English, as well as an oral interview

-Students from disadvantaged backgrounds, remote areas, students with disabilities, and female students are strongly encouraged to apply
+    - Students from disadvantaged backgrounds, remote areas, students with disabilities, and female students are strongly encouraged to apply

-4. Application Period & Registration Sites
+4. Application Period & Registration Sites:

     A. For CADT, Institute of Technology of Cambodia, Royal University of Phnom Penh, Paragon International University, and National University of Management:

-Register online at www.cadt.edu.kh/scholarship or via the attached QR Code
+    Register online at www.cadt.edu.kh/scholarship

-Registration is open from the date of this announcement until October 22, 2025
+    or via the attached QR Code Registration is open from the date of this announcement until October 22, 2025.

-For more information, please contact 015 335 877 / 077 335 877
+    For more information, please contact 015 335 877 / 077 335 877.

     B. For American University of Phnom Penh (AUPP):

     Register in person at the American University of Phnom Penh, located at Building 278H, Street 201R, Krong Krowl Kor Village, Kilometre 6 Commune, Russey Keo District, Phnom Penh

-Registration is open from the date of this announcement until October 8, 2025
+    Registration is open from the date of this announcement until October 8, 2025.

 (Please scan the QR Code for location on Google Maps.)